JPMorgan Chase Tower (Houston): Hurricane Ike

 On September 13, 2008, many of the tower's windows were blown out as Hurricane Ike struck the city, leaving desks exposed, metal blinds hanging in twisted heaps, and smoky black glass covering the streets below.
 Police were forced to cordon off the area due to the amount of debris in the streets.

 At first, it was speculated that the glass came off the building due to impact from debris or due to high-speed winds in the confined spaces.
 However, flying glass debris must be entirely governed by drag and lift forces that overcome gravity for a considerable time period.
 Also, the high-wind-speed-in-confined-spaces theory is not entirely justified since the height of damage seen in the tower exceeded too significantly the height of the Chase Center parking garage next to the tower.
 This theory was proposed because an increase in wind speed produces a drop in external pressure.
 This drop in pressure at the side and leeward walls, combined with the normal, higher pressure inside the building would result in a force that could possibly overcome design pressures causing the window to separate.
 Other theories included those of ABS Consulting Engineers, who suggested that glazing damage may have been produced by "organized" vortices produced by the upwind Calpine Center and steady vortices between the Tower and the Chase Center parking garage.

-The NatHaz Modeling Laboratory at the University of Notre Dame is currently conducting an investigation of the flow field around the structure, modeling the tower and the immediate area surrounding it using computational fluid dynamics (CFD).
-Preliminary findings suggest that the localized damage is the result of a confluence of multiple mechanisms arising from the arrangement of nearby buildings, critical flow directionality and the possible entrapment of debris within evolving flow structures.
+The NatHaz Modeling Laboratory at the University of Notre Dame conducted an investigation of the flow field around the structure, modeling the tower and the immediate area surrounding it using computational fluid dynamics (CFD).
+A 2009 report by the laboratory's researchers suggests that the localized damage is the result of a combination of factors: the arrangement of nearby buildings, critical wind directionality, and the possible entrapment of debris within evolving airflow patterns.